adamseew/MadSpy/README.md

 1. Persistence: The program adds itself to system’s startup list to ensure it is executed on system startup.
 Several methods exists for this.
 Easiest is Registry modification.
 2. Spy modules:
-    a.
-Enumerating running programs: You need to look into all running processes and identify is the target program (assume "skype.exe") is running or not.
+    - Enumerating running programs: You need to look into all running processes and identify is the target program (assume "skype.exe") is running or not.
 If not, you wait until it is loaded into memory.
-    b.
-Once the target program has been loaded into memory, you start recording the keystrokes (on a text file).
+    - Once the target program has been loaded into memory, you start recording the keystrokes (on a text file).
 Also, you take 5 snapshots of the screen, one every 30 seconds.
 3. Exfiltration: Now that you have all you need, you send the data as an email to yourself.